In my Sea Hunt collection I have quite a few items that don’t easily fit into a category.

 In good condition, in an original cardboard sleeve with plastic cover RR 3

 So it’s not surprising that companies would try to use these names to promote their products.
-Anything related to scuba diving with the name Sea Hunt was super saleable.
+Anything related to scuba diving with the name Sea Hunt on it was super saleable.
 Lloyd Bridges was kept very busy doing commercials for all kinds of products even if they had nothing to do with scuba diving.

 Castle Films had been producing 8mm films for home use since 1924 and had a large following who eagerly sought the latest Castle Film.
 They were the early version of Blockbuster, although you had to buy the films.